Schools projects

 Contributing to development of resources

 We support the Ministry of Education to implement financial education in classrooms by contributing to new resource development for the delivery of financial literacy within the New Zealand curriculum.
 This includes the creation of classroom resources and professional development training to upskill teachers.
-New resources are expected to be ready for use by schools in late 2012.

 Teaching resources for years 1 to 10 are available at the website New Zealand Curriculum Online - see Financial capability in the curriculum.